-15. When therefore you shall see the abomination of desolation. which is described by Daniel the prophet, standing in the holy place, (let him that readeth understand.)
-16. Then let them who are in Judea flee to the mountains.
-17. Let not him who is on the housetop go down to carry anything out of his house: 18.
+15. When therefore you shall see the abomination of desolation, which is described by Daniel the prophet, standing in the holy place, (let him that readeth understand,) 16.
+Then let them who are in Judea flee to the mountains, 17, Let not him who is on the housetop go down to carry anything out of his house: 18.
 And let not him who is in the field return to carry away his clothes.
-19. But woe to the women with child. and to them that give suck in those days.
-20. And pray that your flight may not be in the winter, nor on the
+19. But woe to the women with child, and to them that give suck in those days.
+20. And pray that your flight may not be in the winter, nor on the sabbath. f128 21.
+For there will then be great tribulation, such as hath not been from the beginning of the world till this time, nor will

-14. But when you shall see the abomination of desolation. which is described by Daniel the prophet, standing where it ought not, (let him that readeth understand,) then let them that are in Judea flee to the mountains; 15.
+14. But when you shall see the abomination of desolation, which is described by Daniel the prophet, standing where it ought not, (let him that readeth understand,) then let them that are in Judea flee to the mountains: 15.
 And let not him who is on the housetop go down into the house, or enter into it, to carry away anything out of his house.
 16. And let not him that is in the field return back to bring away his cloak.
 17. But woe to the women with child, and to them that give suck in those days.
-18. But pray that your flight may not be in the
+18. But pray that your flight may not be in the winter.
+19. For in those days there shall be tribulation, such as hath not been from the beginning of the